claudiosanchez/OctoberXamarinChallenge/analytics-best-practices-for-xamarin-apps.md

 That function would add a PageView: Login event.
 You could also place the snippet in a BaseViewController.cs file that inherits from UIViewController and have all your ViewControllers inherit from BaseViewController instead of UIViewController.
 So, as soon as any ViewController appears, it automatically calls the analytics PageView function.

 For native Android developers, you would place the TrackEvent function just before the end of OnResume(the last Fragment lifecycle function):
-Analytics.TrackEvent(this.GetType().Name.Replace("Fragment", string.Empty).SplitPascalCase());.
+`Analytics.TrackEvent(this.GetType().Name.Replace("Fragment", string.Empty).SplitPascalCase());`.
 Similar to iOS, you can implement it just once for all your Fragments, by just adding this in the OnResume of a BaseFragment which all you Fragments inherit from.

 For Xamarin.Forms developers, you would place the TrackEvent function just before the end of your Page constructor:
 `Analytics.TrackEvent(this.GetType().Name.Replace("Page", string.Empty).SplitPascalCase());`.